outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

         - stress
         	- avoid stress which can damage hypothalamus/pituitary/adrenal glands and other organs and which can cause hormonal imbalances which can cause other conditions
         	- use adaptogenic herbs like ashwagandha
+        - substances to avoid with cancer
+        	- avoid sitosterol, thyroid gland
+        	- avoid carcinogens in food, including:
+        		- hydrazine in mushrooms
+        		- acrylamide in fried/roasted foods
+        		- fermented/preserved foods which are associated with stomach cancer

 	- avoid the following for patients with organ failure:
 		- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3544088/